 Fans are always comparing celebrities to other celebrities.
 What are they wearing/doing, who are they dating . . . and most importantly are they ‘A-list’ or have they ‘slipped’?
 In the same way, your sender IP is being compared to other senders in terms of complaints, blacklists and whitelists.

 A bad database can seriously impact your reputation in the same way a couple of bad movies can sink a movie star (did Nicolas Cage ever really recover from Ghost Rider?)
-Not having clean, up to date, valuable and relevant data is a massive opportunity cost for your business and believe it or not, consequence of bad data affects more than just the costs.
+Not having clean, up to date, valuable and relevant data is a massive opportunity cost for your business and believe it or not, the consequence of bad data affects more than just the costs.
 It means that all of the amazing things one can achieve as an email marketer are just not going to reach the right people.
 Sending to unknown users, falling foul of spam traps or including recipients who are likely to complain due to lack of relationship or relevance, will have a negative effect on your ability to deliver.

 Manage your way out